MarkFoudy/PUMA-UserAuthenticationManager/README.md

 ## PUMA - User Manual

 Welcome to PUMA, a user authentication application designed to manage login information and ensure security.
-This project is the culmination of the knowledge I've acquired while taking: <br> **CS 5008: Data Structures, Algorithms, and Applications within Computer Systems** during the Summer 2022.
+This project is the culmination of the work I did learning C and Assembly Lnaguage through the Northeastern MSCS Course: <br> **CS 5008: Data Structures, Algorithms, and Applications within Computer Systems** which I took during the Summer 2022.

 **Purpose**